Angelo Lelii Cobra Table Lamp – Design

 Manufacturer: Arredoluce, Monza, Italy.

 Other versions: The Angelo Lelii Cobra table lamp exists in several variations.
-This lamp is model 12919.
-They exists in brass and chromed metal.
-Also made with a black base.
-Produced as a floor lamp in a few sizes.
-All with a magnet globe.
+This example is model 12919.
+The lamp was produced in brass and chromed metal, and also in versions with a black base.
+It was additionally produced as a floor lamp in several sizes.
+All versions feature a magnetic globe.

 Arredoluce